-Geneva County High School running back Emmanuel Henderson is the best athlete on the football field.
-There’s no debate, and it took one breakout year of varsity football for scouts to consider him among the very best players of the entire 2022 recruiting class.
+There’s no debate, and it took one breakout year of varsity football at Geneva County High School (Hartford, Ala.) for scouts to consider him among the very best players of the entire 2022 recruiting class.

-Henderson slots in as the No. 1 running back in the nation and 10th overall prospect, according to the 247Sports Composite.
-The standout tailback and kick returner was listed at 6-foot-1 and 185 pounds ahead of his junior season, and he is churning out highlights at an all-time rate in Hartford, Alabama.
+Henderson slots in as the No. 1 running back in the nation and 28th overall prospect, according to the 247Sports Composite.
+The standout tailback and kick returner is listed at 6-foot-1 and 185 pounds ahead of his senior season, and he is churning out highlights at an all-time rate.

-Henderson accounted for 3,247 total yards and 45 total touchdowns as a sophomore.
+The five-star recruit accounted for 3,247 total yards and 45 total touchdowns as a sophomore.
 Those numbers include 1,996 rushing yards, 32 rushing touchdowns, and six kickoff return touchdowns — That final number tied the AHSAA state record.
-He also broke the state record with 259 kick return yards against Ariton, tied the record with a 99-yard return touchdown against Samson, and had a 210-yard receiving day against Abbeville in 2019.

 Yeah, he’s sick.